 Residential and inpatient treatment are basically the same thing.
 Technically, inpatient includes 24-hour monitoring in a hospital environment.
-With residential treatment, there is 24-hour monitoring, but it is held in a more comfortable, home-like surroundings.
+With residential treatment, there is 24-hour monitoring, but it is held in more comfortable, home-like surroundings.
 However, these days the terms are used interchangeably.

 Approaches to treatment and individual programs continue to change and diversify so that they no longer fit into traditional drug treatment classifications.
 Still, most start with detox and follow general formats.

 Residential treatment provides 24-hour care while engaging in therapy to address the challenges of:

 The intensive services offered by inpatient drug rehabs require that individuals live in the treatment facility for the duration of their therapy.
 At our residential treatment center in Texas, we provide safe, effective, evidence-based care for people who have been seriously affected by the negative consequences related to addiction issues.

 While living at an inpatient center, the patient lives in secure, substance-free surroundings, away from the distractions, temptations, and triggers of the outside world, In this environment, they can address behavioral, emotional, and mental health with guidance and collaboration of licensed mental health professionals.

 Often considered the first phase of treatment, detoxification is the process by which the body clears itself of drugs.
 During this phase, it is helpful to have medical management of the symptoms of withdrawal that occur when drug use is stopped.
 Depending on the substance used, withdrawal symptoms can be life-threatening at worst and uncomfortable enough to derail the detox process at best.

 Because of the unpleasant and possibly fatal side effects of withdrawal, detox is often managed with medications given by a physician in a residential or outpatient setting.
 This is why it is referred to as “medically managed withdrawal.”
 There are medications available to help in withdrawal from: